Gang Pledges To Stand Guard Outside Mosque During Friday Prayers 1 Week From New Zealand Shooting

 And they aren’t even the only ones.
 Both the King Cobra and the Black Power gangs have also offered their help to their fellow countrymen.

-All over the world there have been groups and individuals who have taken it upon themselves to guard mosques during prayers in order to show their solidarity with the community in wake of the awful attack.
+All over the world, there have been groups and individuals who have taken it upon themselves to guard mosques during prayers in order to show their solidarity with the community in wake of the awful attack.

-Ardern has also ordered that the Muslim call to prayer be broadcast on both television and radio on Friday across New Zealand, and that two minutes of silence be observed for the many lives so senselessly lost.
+Ardern has also ordered that the Muslim call to prayer be broadcast on both television and radio on Friday across New Zealand and that two minutes of silence be observed for the many lives so senselessly lost.